-By default, the closed-loop control for a three-channel encoder is set up with 500 pulses/revolution in an 1.8° stepping motor.
-With an 0.9° stepping motor, you should use an encoder with 1000 pulses/revolution to achieve the same control quality.
+By default, the closed-loop control for a three-channel encoder is set up with 500 pulses/revolution in a 1.8° stepper motor.
+With an 0.9° stepper motor, you should use an encoder with 1000 pulses/revolution to achieve the same control quality.
 Depending on the application, it may make sense to use higher encoder resolutions (up to max.
 2000 pulses/revolution) to improve control quality or to use a lower resolution (min.
 200 pulses/revolution) for low-cost applications or for step monitoring alone.